Science and the Catholic Church: Galileo Galilei

 In 1623, Galileo's friend Maffeo Barberini was elected as Pope Urban VIII.
 Urban VIII was an intellectual and patron of the arts and architecture, who had written poetry as a young man in praise of Galileo's astronomical writings.
 Galileo met with the new Pope, hoping to persuade him to lift the 1616 ban.
-Instead he received permission to write a book on Aristotelian and Copernican theories, provided he did not take sides.
-The book, Dialogue Concerning the Two Chief World Systems, was passed by the censors and was well-received across Europe, but ultimately offended Urban VIII, whose own arguments were put into the mouth of the buffoon-like Simplicio in the dialogue.
+Urban VIII had been an ally of Galileo ever since he became a cardinal, and provided funding for Galileo's work; Pope's correspondence also reveals that he was privately sympathetic to Copernicism, but did not wish to publicly admit so.
+Galileo was granted numerous audiences with the new Pope, with the conclusion that there "was no absolute condemnation of the Copernican theory; it did not enter the field of heretical opinions, but only those that were deemed bold".
+Galileo was permitted to publish a book on Copernican hypothesis, with the condition that it would be an objective analysis of the arguments for and against various cosmologies.
+The book, Dialogue Concerning the Two Chief World Systems, had pope's endorsement on its title page and was well-received across Europe, but explicitly endorsed the Copernican model, breaking the agreement.
+At the time, Copernicus' theory lacked necessary evidence to be universally accepted from either a scientific and theological viewpoint.
+Given the Pope's endorsement of the book, Galileo's explicit support for the theory compromised the position of Urban VIII, as it made it seem that the church publicly supported Copernicism.
+The book also offended the Pope as his own arguments were put into the mouth of the buffoon-like Simplicio in the dialogue.
 The Preparatory Commission for the trial of Galileo noted that the Pope's stated belief that it would be extravagant boldness to limit the power and wisdom of God to an individual's particular conjecture was put "into the mouth of a fool" in Galileo's text.

-Galileo was summoned to Rome to be tried by the Inquisition in 1633.
-According to Bronowski, Galileo's accusers relied on a forged document purporting to have, in 1616, forbidden Galileo from in "any way whatsoever" teaching theories of Copernicus, and thus could find him guilty of dishonestly tricking the censors and therefore ban his book without addressing the issues of substance relating to Copernicus found within it.
-Galileo was found "vehemently suspect of heresy" for "following the position of Copernicus, which is contrary to the true sense and authority of Holy Scripture."
-Galileo was forced to recant, and spend the rest of his life under house arrest.
-Galileo remained a practicing Catholic and during his house arrest wrote his most influential work Two New Sciences – a book that was smuggled to the Protestant part of Holland to be published.